-Virginia Republicans kill bill giving Indian tribes role in reviewing development on ancestral lands
+Virginia Republicans kill bill giving Indian tribes a role in reviewing development on ancestral lands

 “We’re just … asking for the respect that all the other federally recognized tribes across the continent get.
 Give us a seat at the table when the negotiations get started,” Upper Mattaponi Chief Frank Adams told members of a House Agriculture, Chesapeake and Natural Resources subcommittee on Wednesday.

-The bill, sponsored by Sen. Jennifer McClellan (D-Richmond), would not give tribes veto power over most development projects, but would require the state to give them an opportunity to comment as part of any permitting process.
+The bill, sponsored by Sen. Jennifer L. McClellan (D-Richmond), would not give tribes veto power over most development projects but would require the state to give them an opportunity to comment as part of any permitting process.
 The one exception would be projects that involve relocating burials, in which case tribes would have to sign off on appropriate methods for relocating human remains.

-The bill failed in the subcommittee on a 5-5 vote, with one Republican joining all four Democrats in supporting it.
+The bill failed in the subcommittee on a 5 to 5 vote, with one Republican joining all four Democrats in supporting it.
 A similar bill in the House, sponsored by Del.
 Paul E. Krizek (D-Fairfax), failed before the same subcommittee in early February.
 Del.
 Lee Ware (R-Powhatan), the committee chairman, at that time questioned the impact of the bill.

 “It has the potential, in my judgment, to have a very wide-ranging … effect with a variety of permitting processes with state agencies,” Ware said at the Feb.
 7 hearing.